iainmstott/compadreDB/DBVersions/readme.md

 =====================================================================================

 The latest versions (COMPADRE 5.0.0 and COMADRE 3.0.0) should be obtained from the website: www.compadre-db.org.
-They are hidden in my remote repos.
+They are not archived here.

-Older versions of the COMPADRE Plant Matrix Database and the COMADRE Animal Matrix Database (<5.0.0 and <3.0.0 respectively) are archived here and available in remote repos.
+Older versions of the COMPADRE Plant Matrix Database and the COMADRE Animal Matrix Database (<5.0.0 and <3.0.0 respectively) are archived here.